NixOS/nix.dev/source/index.md

 ## Who is Nix for?

-Nix is a tool for software developers.
+Nix is primarily a tool for software developers.

 You don't have to be a professional and you don't need formal education in informatics to greatly benefit from Nix.
 For our purposes here, you are a software developer if you manipulate character strings to make computers do exactly what you want.